italia/daf-replicate-ingestion/km4city-to-kafka.md

 ### With maven

-If produced a correct configuration (see above), you can try running the microservice(s) with
+After producing a correct configuration at `src/main/resource/application.yml` (see above), you can try running the microservice(s) with

     mvn spring-boot:run

-This expects Kafka to be reachable at localhost:9092.
+This expects Kafka to be reachable at `kafka:9092`.

 You can tweak the configuration (`spring.kafka.bootstrap-servers`) if you want to use another Kafka broker.

+### With docker-compose

+In `docker-compose.yml` you can find an example local deployment of this microservice with Kafka and Zookeeper.

+Just run:

+    docker-compose up

 ## Hacking